Agriculture and horticulture

 B.Comm.
 (Journalism)

-Dimi is RMCG’s first dedicated Communications Consultant with expertise in content and strategy development, editing, website and social media curation, survey design and analysis, desktop publishing, media relations and crisis communications.
+Dimi is a trained journalist and experienced communications professional with expertise in traditional and online content development and editing, strategy development, website and social media curation, videos and podcasts, survey design and analysis, desktop publishing, media relations and crisis communications.

 Dimi is passionate about delivering clear communications services to Australia’s agricultural, environmental and regional community sectors.
-She is skilled in communicating complex information in a clear and informative way that is easily understood by the target audience.
+She is skilled in crafting key messages and communicating complex information in a clear and informative way that is easily understood by the target audience.

 B.Ag.Sci., Cert IV Project Management